pods-framework/pods/readme.txt

 * Added a "pre_select" hook in PodsData.
 * Improved traversal regex in Pods::find() to have better handling for variation of backticks.
 * Removed usages of the deprecated WordPress function like_escape().
-* Remove redundant file/class chacks for Pods Templates.
+* Remove redundant file/class checks for Pods Templates.
 * Implement glotpress-grunt for manging translations.
 * Fixed: Issue where get_current_screen(), in some contexts was used as an object, when it was null.
 * Improved: Styling of shortcode insert button.